daniJb/VRDataInteract/README.md

 [ two block diagrams here ]

 ### Installation:
 VRDataInteract is a Windows platform dependent application.
 To install and run; few dependencies / prerequisites need to be met (please refer to the [wiki](https://github.com/daniJb/VRDataInteract/wiki) for more information).
 Once all requirements are met, just download the executable “VRDataInteract.exe” and double mouse click for application launch.
-Note that you need to have your HTC vive running and connected properly along with its both controllers.
+Note that you need to have your HTC vive running and connected properly along with its both controllers beforehand.

+To execute the demo files, refer to the vive-controller mappings below and and press the menu button for the main menu to appear, then laser-point on "Load Demo" button by clicking on the touchpad, and then select it by using the trigger button on the vive controller.